-GPR is very effective in detecting and location filler joists in concrete slabs.
+GPR is very effective in detecting and locating filler joists in concrete slabs.
 Unlike some other methods, GPR can differentiate between dense beam reinforcement and filler joists.
-We were asked to locate filler joist on this site in London and mark up their positions in-situ.
+We were asked to locate filler joists on this site in London and mark up their positions in situ.

-This is often required, either to verify construction detail, or locate the filler joists so that they can be avoided when planning floor penetrations.
+An 0n-site mark-up survey is often required, either to verify construction detail or locate the filler joists so that they can be avoided when planning penetrations through the floor slab.

 Filler joist construction is an early form of reinforced concrete floor slab construction, most common between 1880 and 1920.
 The reinforcement was usually embedded iron or steel joists, although earlier examples can have wrought iron sections.
 The steel joists span in one direction and are approximately 1 m apart; the floor slab is in-filled with unreinforced concrete, often containing clinker or broken brick.